Using large file system (LFS)

 Git LFS initialized.

-3. Set tracking for the large file to be uploaded, and then add .gitattributes file to the commit list.
+3. Set tracking on large files to be uploaded.
+Add .gitattributes files to the commit list.

 $ git lfs track "*.psd"